Caradt

 There are three research groups within CARADT;

-Subsequently, the research and it outcomes are put into practice through concrete developments within (professional) art and design practices.
+Subsequently, the research and its outcomes are put into practice through concrete developments within (professional) art and design practices.
 Applied research is a strong aspect of higher vocational education, which enables dynamic and responsive interaction with empirical developments across relevant (professional) fields – often more readily than university institutions are able.

-Expertise Centres of Avans University of Applied Sciences
+Applied Research at Avans University of Applied Sciences

 Research Group: Regenerative Art and Design